jasp-stats/jasp-desktop/Resources/Help/preferences/prefsui.md

 With the user interface parameters in JASP you can specify the following options:
 (All these settings will remain after restarting JASP.)

+### Fonts
+Here you can specify which font will be used by the interface (File Menu, Ribbon bar, Analysis options panel), the R Console or the results.
+If you want the default font of your system, click on the 'Default font' checkbox.

 ### Themes
 Here you can specify if you would like to have a "light" or a "dark" theme on the interface of JASP.
 The dark theme is much easier on the eyes if you are in a dark environment while the light (and default) theme is clearer in bright light.

-### Font
-Here you can specify which font will be used by the interface.
-Default is `SansSerif`.
-If you want the default font of your system, click on the 'Use default font' checkbox.

 ### Preferred Language
 Select the language in which you would like to use JASP.